emb4fun/tinyelca/readme.md

-**Note:** There is now the [TinyELCA2S3](https://github.com/emb4fun/tinyelca2s3) application, which combines the functionalities of TinyELCA                   and TinyES3.

 # README for TinyELCA

 "To enable HTTPS on your website, you need to get a certificate (a type of file) from a